MaikMichel/dbFlux/README.md

 **dbFlux** can export an entire schema or just a specific object.
 To export a schema simply call the command: ``dbFlux: Export DB Schema into Folder`` and select the schema you want to export. **dbFlux** will show you the corresponding schema folders here.
 Select one.
 Additionally you can set the destination directory.
 By default this is set to the schema you want to export.
 If you want to export an object, you must have already created a file for it and have it currently open.
 If you then want to export the object with the command: ``dbFlux: Export current Object into current File`` , the object matching the file will be exported.
 For tables, the indexes and contraints are additionally exported.

+## Export APEX Static Application Files [#](#export-apex-static-application-files 'Export APEX Static Application Files')

+With **dbFLux** you can now export static application files of the configured applications to the static folder.
+You can either use the command: `Export Static Application Files` to export all files of an application or you can call the command: `Export Static Application File (current)` if you already have a static file open.
+In this case exactly this file will be downloaded from the Static Application Files.
+This makes it easy to start working with VSCode and dbFLux especially for existing projects.

 ## Add: APEX Application, REST Module, Workspace or Schema